opensanctions/opensanctions/CONTRIBUTING.md

 # Contributing

-If you plan to add a dataset/crawler, please pitch the addition as an issue first.
+If you plan to add a data source, please pitch the addition as an issue first.
 Adding a data source to OpenSanctions requires us to engage with this data in perpetuity.
 We want to prioritise data quality over quantity.

 ## Inclusion criteria